marksteve/resume/resume.md

 # Mark Steve Samson

-- More than 7 years of experience in building web services and experiences
+- 8 years of experience in building web services and experiences

-## Competencies

-### Technical

-- Web services
-- Frontend systems
-- DevOps
-- Data engineering
-- Data visualizations

-### Behavioral

-- Initiative
-- Mentorship
-- Collaboration
-- Openness

 ## Experience